 Writhing, white and sweating, Hilton opened his eyes.
 "Ouch," he remarked, conversationally.
 "What next?"
 "You will seize hold of the energies your friends offer.
 You will bind them to yours and shape the whole into a dimensionless sphere of pure, controlled, dirigible energy.
 And, as well as being the binding force, the cohesiveness, you must also be the captain and the pilot and the astrogator and the ultimately complex computer itself."
 "But how can I . . .
-Okay, damn it, I will!"

-"Of course you will, sir.
-Remember also that once the joinings are made I can be of very little more assistance, for my peyondix is as nothing compared to that of your fusion of eight.
-Now, to assemble the energies and join them you will, all together, deny the existence of the sum total of reality as you know it.
-Distance does not exist-every point in the reachable universe coincides with every other point and that common point is the focus of your attention.
-You can be and actually are anywhere you please or everywhere at once.
+Okay, damn it, I will!" - very little more assistance, for my peyondix is as nothing compared to that of your - fusion of eight.
+Now, to assemble the energies and join them you will, all together, deny - point in the reachable universe coincides with every other point and that common point - is the focus of your attention.
+You can be and actually are anywhere you please or - everywhere at once.
 Time does not exist.
 Space does not exist.
-There is no such thing as opacity; everything is perfectly transparent, yet every molecule of substance is perceptible in its relationship to every other molecule in the cosmos.
-Senses do not exist.
-Sight, hearing, taste, touch, smell, sathura, endovix-all are parts of the one great sense of peyondix.
+There is no such thing - as opacity; everything is perfectly transparent, yet every molecule of substance is - perceptible in its relationship to every other molecule in the cosmos.
+Senses do not - exist.
+Sight, hearing, taste, touch, smell, sathura, endovix-all are parts of the one great - sense of peyondix.
 I am guiding each of you seven closer!
 Tighter!
 There!
-Seize it, sir-and when you work the Stretts you must fix it clearly that time does not exist.
-You must work in millionths of microseconds instead of in minutes, for they have minds of tremendous power.
+Seize it, - $\underline{\text{sir-and}}$ when you work the Stretts you must fix it clearly that time does not $\underline{\text{exist.
+You}}$ - must work in millionths of microseconds instead of in minutes, for they have minds of - tremendous power.
 Reality does not exist!
 Compress it more, sir.
 Tighter!
-Smaller!
-Rounder!
+Smaller! - Rounder!
 There!
 Hold it!
 Reality does not exist-all possible points are . . .
 Wonderful!"
 Tuly screamed the word and the thought: "Good-by!
 Good luck!"
-Chapter 8

-Hilton did not have to drive the peyondix-beam to the-planet Strett; it was already there.
+Chapter 8 Hilton did not have to drive the peyondix-beam to the-planet Strett; it was already there.
 And there was the monstrous First Lord Thinker Zoyar.